SunburstEnzo/ASSKStoreActivity/README.md

 Basically because we set a completionHolder, we check what happened in the ActivityVC and feed it back to the ASViewController.
 If the "Open SKStore Modal" activity is selected, here is where we do it all, whether in reality it failed or not.
 If you check ASSKStoreActivity.m you will see that we hardcoded completed = YES;

-Eventually I'll upload a simpler tutorial, but this is pretty much the exact code I use in Say It Welsh (iOS).
+Eventually I'll upload a simpler tutorial, but this is pretty much the exact code I use in [Say It Welsh (iOS)](https://itunes.apple.com/us/app/say-it-welsh-welsh-word-day/id985224829?ls=1&mt=8)